Gallicchio-Lab/AToM-OpenMM/examples/ABFE/temoa-g1/README.md

 localhost,0:1,1,OpenCL,,/tmp
 ```

-Now go the replica exchange folder for leg 1 and run replica exchange
+Now go to the replica exchange folder for leg 1 and run replica exchange
 ```
 cd asyncre-leg1/
 python abfe_explicit.py temoa-g1_asyncre.cntl
 ```

-You should see the contents of the control file echo-ed back and messages indicating that replica are dispatched to the GPU and that replicas change alchemical states by exchanging them with other replicas.
+You should see the contents of the control file echo-ed back and messages indicating that replicas are dispatched to the GPUs and that replicas change alchemical states by exchanging them with other replicas.

 The job is set to run for two hours.
 The amount of samples collected during this time will depend on the speed of your GPU.
 To reproduce the equilibrated free energy values in the [paper](https://pubs.acs.org/doi/10.1021/acs.jctc.1c00266) a run of 12 to 24 hours on one GPU would be probably required.
 The trajectory data for each replica is stored in the `r0`, `r1`, etc. subfolders.
 These folders contain a `.out` file with one line per sample with perturbation energy and other information, a `.dcd` trajectory file and a checkpoint file to restart the replica exchange simulation.